bunnybones1/recipes/sharlotka.md

-- pan should be 13 inch by 9 inch by 2 inch tall

-# ingredients
+# Ingredients

+## Equipment

+- cake pan (13" by 9", 2" deep)
+- whisk
+- stand mixer optional (but dough can be tough by hand)
+- rolling pin

 ### dough